 Electronic Learning, more commonly referred to as eLearning, is a broad term used to describe the delivery of training materials through electronic (and digital) resources.

 As you can imagine, the idea of eLearning started in the early 2000s with the introduction of consumers using the internet and electronic devices.
-The definition has grown with the technological advances, from dial-up internet, DVDs and AOL chat rooms to web conferencing, self-paced modules and virtual reality.
+The definition has grown with technological advances, from dial-up internet, DVDs, and AOL chat rooms to web conferencing, self-paced modules, and virtual reality.

 In today’s day and age, eLearning can be hosted online or through a local network and commonly uses a Learning Management System (LMS).
-But the content can come in a variety of shapes and sizes including interactive modules, videos, podcasts, slideshows, documents, webinars, and more.
+The content can come in a variety of shapes and sizes, including interactive modules, videos, podcasts, slideshows, documents, webinars, and more.
 As our technology grows and changes, so do our options to share information.

 eLearning has grown in popularity because it expands the possibilities to create interesting and engaging educational content.
-In 2017, approximately 77% of US corporations used online learning, but 98% planned to incorporate it into their program by 2020.
+In 2017, approximately 77% of US corporations used online learning and 98% plan to incorporate it into their program by 2020.

 There are many reasons that eLearning is so popular: